exasol/public-knowledgebase/Environment-Management/how-to-deploy-an-exasol-cluster-on-amazon-web-service-aws.md

 After you have connected your choice of tool to Exasol, you can load your data into Exasol and process further.
 To know more about loading data into Exasol, see [Loading Data](https://docs.exasol.com/loading_data.htm).

-## Conclusion

-In this article, we deployed a 2+1 Exasol cluster on AWS.
-In the future, I will be sharing new articles about managing the Exasol cluster on AWS, using lambda functions to schedule the start/stop of a cluster, etc.

 ## Additional References